mindplay-dk/unbox/README.md

      instance (or one "preferred" instance) in the same container.
 Singletons are usually registered under their class-name, or interface-name, or sometimes both.

-  3. Parameter names, e.g. components maching the precise argument name (without `$`) - this works only when it's safe, which it is in most cases, the only exception being constructors invoked via `create()` where component names in the Container happen to match parameter names in the constructor. (constructor arguments given via the `$map` arguments are of course safe, too.)
+  3. Parameter names, e.g. components matching the precise argument name (without `$`) - this works only when it's safe, which it is in most cases, the only exception being constructors invoked via `create()` where component names in the Container happen to match parameter names in the constructor. (constructor arguments given via the `$map` arguments are of course safe, too.)